 Karma Nirvana support for victims of honour-based abuse and forced marriage.
 The national helpline offers direct support and guidance.
 Visit www.karmanirvana.org.uk or call their helpline on 0800 5999 247

 Men’s Advice Line offers advice and support for men experiencing domestic violence and abuse.
 Visit www.mensadviceline.org.uk or call their helpline free on 0808 801 0327

 If you are a tenant of a local authority or housing association, you need to contact your landlord immediately as they will be able to help you.

 Help from the Council

-If you feel that you would be unsafe remaining at home, you can contact the Council's Housing Options Team via the Housing Assistance Referral Portal or call us on 01462 474000.
+If you feel that you would be unsafe remaining at home, you can contact our Housing Options Team through the Housing Assistance Referral Portal or call us on 01462 474000.

 You can ask any Council for homelessness help if you are at risk in your home and can’t stay there because of domestic abuse.
 Councils have a duty to give you advice and assistance and may be able to provide you with temporary emergency accommodation.

-North Hertfordshire District Council works in partnership with Stevenage Against Domestic Abuse (SADA) to provide support, signposting and crisis intervention for people experiencing domestic abuse.
-If you would like more information on SADA please see the leaflet below or contact them on 01438 242666.
+North Hertfordshire District Council works in partnership with SADA to provide support, signposting and crisis intervention for people experiencing domestic abuse.

-If you are a woman fleeing domestic violence, the Council may be able to find you a place at a Women's Refuge.
+If you are a woman fleeing domestic violence, we may be able to find you a place at a Women's Refuge.
 Alternatively, you can access a refuge space yourself by calling the National Domestic Violence Helpline as above.